Peru’s attorney general resigns over corruption probe

 “If I am the pretext for these illegal actions to be taken against the institution I represent, then it is best for me to step aside,” Chavarry wrote in his resignation letter.

+Avalos said that she will provide unconditional support to the team that is investigating the Odebrecht corruption scandal.
+She also said she will support another team of prosecutors who are investigating Chavarry and other officials in the Attorney General’s office.

+“We need to recover the credibility of our institution” Avalos said in a press conference, shortly after being appointed as Peru’s interim Attorney General.

-A congressional committee will now investigate whether Chavarry committed a series of crimes that include influence peddling, aiding criminal organizations and hindering corruption investigations.
+A congressional committee has also promised to speed up an ongoing probe that is determining if Chavarry committed a series of crimes that include influence peddling, aiding criminal organizations and hindering corruption investigations.

-The Odebrecht investigation will continue under the guidance of a temporarily appointed attorney general.

-The far-reaching investigation includes 40 individual cases, more than 300 people and dozens of companies linked to Odebrecht projects in Peru.
+The far-reaching Odebrecht investigation, that will now be led by Avalos, includes 40 individual cases, more than 300 people and dozens of companies linked to Odebrecht projects in Peru.

 The most important cases involve Keiko Fujimori - leader of Peru’s most powerful opposition party - and former President Alan Garcia, who is prohibited from leaving Peru for 18 months while he is investigated.